 Protein detection was explored in several ways.
 A guideline on creating new nanobodies was compiled and a Molecular Dynamics (MD) pipeline was created in order to study nanobody affinity in silico.
 We explored detection of HSP16.3 protein, a biomarker for tuberculosis, as a potential application of NANOFLEX.
 An anti-HSP16.3 nanobody was run through the MD pipeline and practical implementation information was gathered via interviews with experts in the field.

 NANOFLEX's potential lays within an easy-to-use format of a cellular biosensor.
 In order to envision potential distribution, a prototype of a distribution kit was developed and biosensing was tested after lyophilization.
 Read more here.

 In the Lab

-Parallelly to the development of our sensor, a lot of effort this year went to the “Development of Type IIS cloning standard”, which allows a higher degree of modularity for NANOFLEX.
+In parallel to the development of our sensor, a lot of effort this year went to the “Development of Type IIS cloning Standard”, which allows a higher degree of modularity for NANOFLEX.

 Our modelling approach is two-fold, a python based stochastic model for expression of detection proteins and a molecular dynamics pipeline for modifying the nanobody component of our sensor.

 Informed decision-making is the motto of our project.
 From early on, we have been contacting experts and professors for their inputs.
 We have also organized education and collaborations programs directed to the iGEM community, but also to the general public.

 We are the team of Uppsala University (Sweden) for the complicated year of 2020.
 With different education backgrounds and from all over the world, we are 25 students that decided to enrol in the iGEM adventure.